viktorthewinner/Veridion_Apply_Challenge/README.md

 - Main method:
   I am using a pre-trained LLM, I am the going to fine-tune (manually/supervised).<br>
   The plan is to zero-shot via embeddings a small size of the data.
 Then I verify the ground truth.
 After that, the model is trained on the training data.
-Because there are a lot of data to be verified, is easier in the long run to have a feedback loop (closed feedback loop).<br>
+Because there are a lot of data to be verified, is easier in the long run to have a feedback loop (closed feedback loop).
+For better answers, I think there must be at least 200 to 300 feedbacks.<br>

   Pro points:
   <br>-> I could have better answers
   <br>-> supervised learning (I can check early mistakes)
+  <br>-> RLHF
+  <br>-> embeddings can define the model
+  <br>-> using MLB (MultiLabelBinarizer) for insurance labels
+  <br>-> OvR is better than MOC (perfect match with MLB)

   Con points:
   <br>-> I am not going full auto
   <br>-> more time spent on developing own model
+  <br>-> at the beggining it is harder to scale for bigger sets of data, because of the lack of training

 - Second method:
   The first method I built, checking my knowledge/tutorials/AI.
 I wrote some strong comments in the code also.
 I can say as well as you that it is a cheap version, not classy.<br>